ampache/ampache/README.md

 ## Requirements

 * A web server.
-All of the following have been used, though Apache receives the most testing:
+All of the following have been used, though Apache receives the most testing with Apache:
   * Apache
   * lighttpd
   * nginx